tylanbm/TRYNDRAW/README.md

 ### Back to the Home Screen <a name="back-home"></a>

-Returning to the [Home Screen](#home) will eventually replace the "You have no drawings" button with your published drawing.
+Returning to the [Home Screen](#home) will eventually replace the "You have no drawings" button with your uploaded drawing.
 It will also show a "View all" button to the right of your drawing with a big + icon.
 This happens due to the [Home Screen](#home)'s `onSnapshot()` function for showing your drawings.

 ```javascript
 const imagesRef = collection(db, "uniqueImageNames");